leafvmaple/luadata/README.md

 ## Use

-You can use `serialized` to output your Python data into a Lua file on dstpath.
+You can use `serialize` to output your Python data into a Lua file on dstpath.
 ```
-luadata.serialized(data, dstpath, encoding='utf-8')
+luadata.serialize(data, dstpath, encoding='utf-8')
 ```

 ## License